Wunderbyte-GmbH/moodle-theme_squared/README.txt

 Installation
 ============
  1. Ensure you have the version of Moodle as stated above in 'Required version of Moodle'.
-This is essential as the theme relies on underlying core code that is out of our control.
+This is important as the theme relies on underlying core code that is out of our control.
  2. Login as an administrator and put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
- 3. Copy the extracted 'essential' folder to the '/theme/' folder.
+ 3. Copy the extracted 'squared' folder to the '/theme/' folder.
  4. Go to 'Site administration' -> 'Notifications' and follow standard the 'plugin' update notification.
  5. Select as the theme for the site.
  6. Put Moodle out of Maintenance Mode.

 Upgrading
 =========
  1. Ensure you have the version of Moodle as stated above in 'Required version of Moodle'.
-This is essential as the theme relies on underlying core code that is out of our control.
+This is important as the theme relies on underlying core code that is out of our control.
  2. Login as an administrator and put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
- 3. Make a backup of your old 'essential' folder in '/theme/' and then delete the folder.
+ 3. Make a backup of your old 'squared' folder in '/theme/' and then delete the folder.
- 4. Copy the replacement extracted 'essential' folder to the '/theme/' folder.
+ 4. Copy the replacement extracted 'squared' folder to the '/theme/' folder.
  5. Go to 'Site administration' -> 'Notifications' and follow standard the 'plugin' update notification.
  6. If automatic 'Purge all caches' appears not to work by lack of display etc. then perform a manual 'Purge all caches' under 'Home -> Site administration -> Development -> Purge all caches'.